PX4/PX4-user_guide/en/flight_modes_fw/README.md

 ### Offboard Mode

-[Offboard mode](../flight_modes/offboard.md) causes the fixed-wing vehicle to obey attitude setpoints provided over MAVLink.
+[Offboard mode](../flight_modes/offboard.md) causes the fixed-wing vehicle to obey attitude setpoints provided via MAVLink or ROS 2.

 :::note
 This mode is intended for vehicle control from companion computers and ground stations!